LuuAlex/EncryptedLocalPasswordApp/README.md

 ## How it Works:
 Important data for recovering saved passwords are stored in a folder called "LocalPasswordStorageDATA" in the app's sandboxed folder on the device.
 In this folder are three .txt files: hash, salt, and user.
+The master key is created using the master password and the randomized salt with the **PBKDF2** algorithm.
+In total, there are 3 unique **PBKDF2** keys generated from the master password and salt.
+Only one of the keys are stored locally on the device.
-* **hash.txt**: Saves a **SHA3** hash of the password with salt appended to the front.
+* **hash.txt**: Saves a **PBKDF2** hash of the master key with salt appended.
 The purpose is to check if the user-inputted password is correct.
 * **salt.txt**: Saves the randomly created 64-character salt.
 * **user.txt**: Stores encrypted passwords.
 Encrypted using **AES**.
-The key used for encryption is created using the master password and the salt, using the **PBKDF2** algorithm.
+The key used for encryption is created using the master key and the salt, using the **PBKDF2** algorithm.
 This key is not stored on the device.

 # Features:
 * Each entry consists of an account name, username, and password